-The carrying value of other current assets amounted to ₱33,785,534 and ₱8,452,626 as at December 31, 2020 and 2019, respectively (see Note 9).
+The carrying value of other current assets amounted to ₱38,154,795 and ₱33,785,534 as at December 31, 2021 and 2020, respectively (see Note 9).

-Non-current Assets Held For Sale, Property and Equipment, Right-of-Use Assets, Investment Properties, and Intangible Assets
+Property and Equipment, Right-of-Use Assets, Investment Properties, Intangible Assets and Plant Supplies

-The Company evaluates whether the assets have suffered any impairment either annually or when circumstances indicate that related carrying value are no longer recoverable.
+The Company evaluates whether the assets have suffered any impairment either annually or when circumstances indicate that related carrying values are no longer recoverable.
 The recoverable amounts of these assets have been determined based on either VIU or fair value, whichever is higher.

 Estimation of VIU requires the use estimate and assumptions in determination of future cash flows expected to be generated from the continued use and ultimate disposition of such assets.
 Fair value is based on the results of assessment done by independent appraisers engaged by the Company.
 The approach utilizes prices recently paid for similar assets with adjustments made to the indicated market price to reflect condition and utility of the appraised assets relative to the market comparable.
 Any resulting impairment loss could have a material adverse impact on the financial position and financial performance.
-No impairment loss was recognized by the Company for the years ended December 31, 2020, 2019 and six-month period ended December 31, 2018.
+No impairment loss was recognized by the Company in 2021 and 2020.

-The total carrying value of assets classified as NCAHFS amounted to ₱368,594,244 and ₱378,680,744 as at December 31, 2020 and 2019, respectively (see Note 10).
+The carrying value of property and equipment amounted to ₱174,940,714 and ₱151,010,894 as at December 31, 2021 and 2020, respectively (see Note 12).

-The carrying value of property and equipment amounted to ₱151,010,894 and ₱156,422,917 as at December 31, 2020 and 2019, respectively (see Note 12).
+The carrying value of investment properties amounted to ₱171,984,268 and ₱212,100,808 as at December 31, 2021 and 2020, respectively (see Note 13).

-The carrying value of investment properties amounted to ₱212,100,808 and ₱225,708,208 as at December 31, 2020 and 2019, respectively (see Note 13).
+The carrying value of intangible assets amounted to ₱1,965,850 and ₱2,343,583 as at December 31, 2021 and 2020, respectively (see Note 14).